jonathan-sitterley/mean-hello-world/README.md

 ## Build History

 The steps below were taken to manage this project and reach the hello world state:
+1. GitHub Setup
-1. Started project state from phase 1
+    - Started project state from phase 1 "1-hello-world"
+    - Add all files (excluding gitignore items), execute "git add -A"
+    - Commit files, execute "git commit -m "(Add a message to describe commit here)"
+    - Push git commit to Github "git push -u origin 2-container"
+2. Updated Trello with tasks for phase 2
+3. Install Bootstrap
+    - From the Angular directory, execute "npm install bootstrap@5.3.0"
+    - Add CSS and JS to angular.json file
+    - Implement classes on buttons, text, links, and tables

 ## Usage